dakotaroark/dakotaroark.github.io/README.md

 # Churn Prediction

+## This page is still a work in progress

 ## What is the current problem and our current solution to this problem?
 Businesses are beginning to utilize machine learning to develop a better understanding of their customer base and this improved understanding will lead to more informed business decisions.
 One key indicator in business operations